 Nadal overcomes his aches and advances to Wimbledon semi-finals

-Despite a medical break that raised fears about the possibility of his withdrawal, Spanish fourth-ranked Rafael Nadal overcame his pain and reached the semi-finals of Wimbledon, the third grand slam, by winning the “Super Thai Break” over his American rival Taylor Fritz, to meet the Australian “naughty” Nick Kyrgios, who is playing his first semi-final at the Grand Slam.
+Despite a medical break that raised fears regarding the possibility of his withdrawal, Spanish fourth-ranked Rafael Nadal overcame his pain and reached the semi-finals of Wimbledon, the third grand slam, by winning the “Super Thai Break” over his American rival Taylor Fritz, to meet the Australian “naughty” Nick Kyrgios, who is playing his first semi-final at the Grand Slam.

 After losing the first set and having to take a medical break in the second, Nadal defeated Fritz 3-6, 7-5, 3-6, 7-5, 7-6 (10/4), in an exciting match that lasted four hours and 21 minutes. .

-Nadal is seeking to win his third consecutive Grand Slam title after winning the Australian Open earlier this year, and then the French Roland Garros last month, raising his yield to 22 major titles.
+Nadal is seeking to win his third consecutive Grand Slam title following winning the Australian Open earlier this year, and then the French Roland Garros last month, raising his yield to 22 major titles.

 The Spaniard previously won two Wimbledon titles on grass, in 2008 and 2010.